ArchiveBox/good-karma-kit/README.md

 Two containers need access to `/var/run/docker.sock` to function: `watchtower` (the autoupdater), and `zimfarm` (which uses it to spawn containers for its sub-tasks).
 Both are optional and can be commented out, just make sure to update the containers yourself semi-regularly if you disable the `watchtower`.

-Not all the containers are not-for-profit, some either reward you with cryptocurrency, or are affiliated for-profit entities.
+Not all the containers are not-for-profit, some either reward you with cryptocurrency, or are affiliated with for-profit entities.
 Each container is marked below with its non-profit/for-profit status.

-If there are too many containers for your liking, the top-3 good-karma-earning/positively-impactful ones to run are:
+If there are too many containers for your liking, the top-3 high-impact and easy-to-run ones are:

 - ⭐️  `archivewarrior`
 - ⭐️  `boinc`